swisskyrepo/PayloadsAllTheThings/Command Injection/README.md

 # Command Injection

-> Command injection is a security vulnerability that allows an attacker to execute arbitrary commands inside a vulnerable application.
+> Command injection is a security vulnerability that allows an attacker to execute arbitrary commands inside a vulnerable application..

 ## Summary